best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 * Attempt to test every possible input and type of input
 * Focus on things that are already sufficiently tested (e.g. it should not be necessary to test the functionality from your dependencies packages if you are confident that they have already been subjected to sufficient assurance)
 * Write tests that have an element of randomness - tests should be deterministic
+* Test what doesn't happen - unless there's a very good reason (otherwise there's an infinite set of tests, e.g. "does not make your keyboard glow purple")

 A short check-list for questions to ask when writing tests: